 Trine Kellberg Nielsen senses a huge current interest in the Neanderthals, both from researchers and the general public.

-The special exhibition Neanderthal – In the land of the mammoth hunters opens November 17, 2020 with support from Augustinus Fonden, Aage og Johanne Louis-Hansens Fond, Spar Nord Fonden, Knud Højgaards Fond, KrogagerFonden and Beckett-Fonden.
-It will be developed by Moesgaard Museum in collaboration with the Neanderthal Museum in Mettmann, Germany.
+The exhibition is supported by Augustinus Fonden, Aage & Johanne Louis-Hansens Fond, Spar Nord Fonden, Knud Højgaards Fond, KrogagerFonden and Beckett-Fonden.
+It has been developed by Moesgaard Museum in collaboration with the Neanderthal Museum in Mettmann, Germany.